evmos/evmos/x/claims/spec/01_concepts.md

 ## Airdrop Clawback

 After the claim period ends, the tokens that were not claimed by users will be transferred to the community pool treasury.
-In the same way, users with tokens allocated but no transactions (i.e nonce = 0)
+In the same way, users with tokens allocated but no transactions (i.e nonce = 0), will have their balance clawbacked to the community pool.